gschmutz/bigdata-spark-workshop/05-spark/README.md

-# Data Manipulation with Spark
+# Data Reading and Writing using Spark RDD and DataFrames

 ## Introduction